 Students are encouraged to apply early as the number of positions is limited.

-Applications from Queen's Law students and up to 10 Dalhousie Law students will be given priority and an equal chance of acceptance until October 26, 2012 (Note that the deadline has been extended to November 19 for Dalhousie students because the information session will be held on November 2).
+Applications from Queen's Law students and up to 10 Dalhousie Law students will be given priority and an equal chance of acceptance until November 1, 2013.
 If there are more applications from qualified Queen's and Dalhousie students than places in any of the programs by the deadline, a lottery will be held.
 Qualified students who are not accepted through such a lottery will be assigned places on a waiting list by lottery.

 A student who applies for a scholarship or bursary (see below) when applying for admission should receive responses to the scholarship, bursary and admission applications at the same time.
 A student offered a place in one of the programs generally has ten days to respond.